 Appraisal Date and Venue

-- Bring your appraisal forward to accommodate a planned period of time out of work (ie maternity leave, sabbatical): If this is the case, we would appreciate knowing as soon as possible, to enable us to inform your Appraiser, who can adjust their planned work and we can make the change to our records.
-Please note that bringing your Appraisal forward will move your nominated Appraisal going forward.
-Please email your Appraisal Administrator.
+- Bring your appraisal forward to accommodate a planned period of time out of work (ie maternity leave, sabbatical): If this is the case, we would appreciate knowing as soon as possible, to enable us to inform your appraiser, who can adjust their planned work and we can make the change to our records.
+Please note that bringing your appraisal forward will move your nominated appraisal going forward.
+Please email one of our team.

-- Apply for an Approved Missed Appraisal if unable to complete your Appraisal as you usually would, due to long-term sick leave, timing issues with maternity leave, etc: You or your Appraisal Administrator will need to complete the Approved Missed/Postponement Request Form.
-Again, they will follow the process through to confirmation from your DB of this.
+- Apply for an Approved Missed Appraisal if unable to complete your appraisal as you usually would, due to long-term sick leave, timing issues with maternity leave, etc: You or your appraiser will need to contact one of our team.
+They will follow the process through to receiving confirmation from your DB of this change.

 For as long as COVID remains a risk, it is essential that the opportunities to transmit the virus between healthcare settings are minimised.
 To support this, NHS England has asked that, for the foreseeable future, all Primary Care Appraisals should take place as 'remote' or Technology-Assisted Appraisals (TAA) by default.
 Most of us are now very used to holding meetings via video-conferencing, but appraisers are being trained to set this up if you are not able to do so.
 The choice of platform used is entirely up to the two of you, as professionals who are fully aware of GDPR guidance regarding handling potentially personal and sensitive information.
 It is vital that you are confident that you will have privacy and freedom from interruptions and access to the internet and any other resources you might need.
 There is no need to complete any additional documentation as it is assumed that you will be able to agree an appropriate date, time, and platform for your remote appraisal.

-And remember, if you are having problems for any reason, please let us know on firstname.lastname@example.org and we will do our best to help.
+And remember, if you are having problems for any reason, please let us know and we will do our best to help.